Our Goal: Restore Affordability, Forever

 So, while we also need to wrestle with the future of work and incomes, this basic plan focuses on reining in costs.*

-At the same time, we need to scale up what we’re calling the “sheltered markets,” where land trusts, covenants and other mechanisms are being used to shelter homes from the volatility of the regular market in order to guarantee affordability on a permanent basis.
+At the same time, we need to scale up what we’re calling the “permanently affordable” market, where land trusts, covenants, and other mechanisms are being used to shelter homes from the volatility of the regular market in order to guarantee affordability on a permanent basis.

 * We also need to ensure major costs like child care and transit no longer add up to extra mortgage or rent-sized payments.